bluelabsio/db-facts/CONFIGURATION.md

       bq_default_dataset_id: 'my_bigquery_dataset
 ```

-With this config, `db-facts mybigquerydb-myserviceuser` will show you the credentials,
+With this config, `db-facts sh mybigquerydb-myserviceuser` will show
-  including the decoded environment variable.
-"Just Some Awesome
+you the credentials, including the decoded environment variable.

 ### Inline credentials